Hillcrest Forest Neighborhood Association

 Q: Will this increase traffic?

 A: Alcuin was already allowed 700 students.
 The amended zoning will not increase allowed student count.
-The school hours for high school will start and end 30 minutes later, and will not add to existing traffic peaks.
+The school hours for high school students will start and end 30 minutes later, and will not add to existing traffic peaks.

 Q: Can we expect the school to continue making zoning changes?